OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-secure-push-notification.md

                 async void IBackgroundTask.Run(IBackgroundTaskInstance taskInstance)
                 {
-                    // Store hello content received from hello notification so it can be retrieved from hello UI.
+                    // Store the content received from the notification so it can be retrieved from the UI.
                     RawNotification raw = (RawNotification)taskInstance.TriggerDetails;
                     var notificationId = raw.Content;